 This is very important to understand, it means any release data visualized on the table will be in the context of features.
 If a release has no features, it will not be visualized.
 For more details on how this works please refer to the advanced document on understanding data selections.

-2) Once you have selected your first data object, you will be able to chose to place the data in the column, rows or cells of your pivot table.
+2) Once you have selected your first data object, you will be able to choose to place the data in the column, rows or cells of your pivot table.

 3) Add additional data and select how the data in the Cells field is aggregated (Unique count, List, etc).
 You can also optionally use the calculate field to add calculated at the end of your columns and rows on the pivot.
 Calculate options include sum value, average, min/max and count.